w3c/cogai/demos/README.md

 ### Learning from examples

-This will be a series of demos focusing on techniques for learning knowledge graphs and decision trees from potentially noisy examples, using fully supervised, weakly supervised, or unsupervised learning algorithms using metrics for parsimonious representations.
+This will be a series of demos focusing on techniques for learning knowledge graphs and decision trees from potentially noisy examples, using strongly supervised, weakly supervised, and unsupervised learning algorithms based on metrics for parsimonious representations.
 We're looking for help with surveying the literature for relevant algorithms and datasets.
 Here are just a few pointers:

+* [Tour of machine learning algorithms](https://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/), including regression, instance-based, regularisation, decision-trees, bayesian, clustering, association rule learning, artificial neural networks, deep learning, dimensionality reduction, ensemble and other machine learning algorithms.
 * [CHREST](http://chrest.info/chrest.html) (Chunk Hierarchy and REtrieval STructures) is a symbolic cognitive architecture which treats long term memory as a discrimination network that sorts and stores chunks.
 This is also very relevant to demos exploring stimulus-response as a basis for feelings and emotions.
+* [Automatic taxonomy construction](https://en.wikipedia.org/wiki/Automatic_taxonomy_construction) from a corpus of examples.
 * [Quinlan's ID3 algorithm](https://hunch.net/~coms-4771/quinlan.pdf) describes a means to inductively learn decision trees from examples.
 * [Covariance analysis](http://www.biostathandbook.com/ancova.html) provides a means to test for statistical significance of correlations in datasets.
 * [Knowledge Graph Refinement](http://semantic-web-journal.net/system/files/swj1167.pdf) - a survey of approaches and evaluation methods.